Kobe Bryant Tribute Planned For Academy Awards

 Shortly after the death of the Lakers great, the Academy’s Instagram page shared a photo of Bryant after his 2018 Oscar win.
 The caption honored his work in the NBA and his rise to winning the most coveted award in Hollywood.

-Fans added their own sentiments to the comments page of the post, sharing their own thoughts on the basketball legend.
+Fans added their own sentiments to the comments section of the post, sharing their own thoughts on the basketball legend.

 “Legends never die,” penned one fan of the work that Bryant did on and off the field for the game of basketball.